Skip to content

 Warren Center for Neuroscience Drug Discovery

 Aaron M. Bender earned his Ph.D. in medicinal chemistry from the University of Michigan in 2016 and subsequently joined the Warren Center for Neuroscience Drug Discovery (WCNDD) at Vanderbilt University as a postdoctoral scholar.
-Upon completion of his postdoctoral training, Dr. Bender remained at Vanderbilt and is currently an Assistant Director of Medicinal Chemistry at the WCNDD.
-His research interests are in medicinal chemistry, particularly the development of therapeutics targeting G protein-coupled receptors and organic methodology.
-Dr. Bender has worked with multiple drug discovery teams which have advanced molecules to the clinic for a range of central nervous system disorders and is currently part of additional programs at the preclinical development stage.
-He is an author on over 30 research and review publications and has contributed to numerous patent applications.
+Upon completion of his postdoctoral training, Aaron remained at Vanderbilt as a Research Assistant Professor at the WCNDD.
+In 2025, Aaron joined MapLight Therapeutics as an Associate Director of Medicinal Chemistry.
+His research interests are in medicinal chemistry, particularly the development of therapeutics targeting G protein-coupled receptors, and organic methodology.
+Aaron has worked with multiple drug discovery teams which have advanced molecules to the clinic for a range of central nervous system disorders and is currently part of additional programs at the preclinical development stage.
+Aaron is an author on over 40 research and review publications and has contributed to numerous patent applications.

 Colleen-Niswender (1)